stevenfontanella/microlens/README.md

 ### What about lens-family?

-[lens-family][] is a nice package which is mostly compatible with lens, which has few dependencies, and which provides Template Haskell in a separate package as well.
+[lens-family][] is mostly compatible with lens (unless I decide to nitpick and say that its `makeLensesBy` and `intAt` aren't present in lens at all), which has few dependencies, and which provides Template Haskell in a separate package as well.

 [lens-family]: http://hackage.haskell.org/packages/lens-family

-I'm afraid to depend on it, because it isn't *guaranteed* to be compatible and doesn't even try to be compatible.

-I also don't want to waste time arguing with lens-family's maintainer about various things (I don't even know which things, I just know that it's a rare thing for people to share my goals in general).
+It looks like lens-family values cleanness and simplicity, which unfortunately means that it might've been hard for me (if possible at all) to convince its maintainer to make changes which would bring it closer to lens (`INLINE` pragmas, using unsafe `#.` operator, adding `each`, etc).
+I actually like cleanness and dislike excessive optimisation (especially of the kind that is used in lens) too, but making a library *I* would like wasn't my goal.
+The goal was to push people who aren't using a lens library towards using one.

 Yep, in a way it's [NIH](https://en.wikipedia.org/wiki/Not_invented_here).
 However, I think that in this case in this case NIH is justified, if only because most reasons NIH is bad (time spent rewriting the library could've been spent improving another library, different libraries are incompatible with each other and so the community is fractured, etc) don't really apply here.